VLind-Bench: Measuring Language Priors in Large Vision-Language Models: Limitations

+Although VLind-Bench minimized potential confounding factors in assessing language priors, there may still be unconsidered factors that contribute to the benchmark scores.
+VLind-Bench used only a single fixed prompt for evaluation, but recent studies have shown that LLMs and LVLMs respond sensitively to even small changes in such prompts \cite{para, EM}.

 Additionally, the CBs in our benchmark does not necessarily need to receive both text and image as input to check the commonsense bias.
 Such design choice is mostly due to a lack of established practices for feeding text-only inputs to LVLMs.
-As alternatives to $I_\textrm{cf}$, we conducted experiments using a plain single-color image or rendered text prompts as visual input (refer to Appendix C); however, none of these approaches works -- these kinds of images can be considered out-of-distribution samples, and some proprietary models output error messages for these inputs.
+As alternatives to $I_\textrm{cf}$, we conducted experiments using a plain single-color image or rendered text prompts as visual input (refer to Appendix \ref{appendix:PlainImage_RenderedText}); however, none of these approaches works -- these kinds of images can be considered out-of-distribution samples, and some proprietary models output error messages for these inputs.
 Exploring more established methods for text-only inputs in LVLMs falls outside the scope of our paper, but further research in this area is necessary both from a practical perspective and for a deeper understanding of how individual components of LVLMs operate.

+Although VLind-Bench addressed various aspects of language priors and commonsense biases, its limitation is that it did not cover social bias \cite{visogender, target} or toxicity \cite{lifetox, latte}.

-Finally, while our primary goal in Section \ref{data_generation} was to generate data for a benchmarking purpose, we can also use this process to generate training data automatically.
+Finally, we did not train the LVLMs with the data we constructed.
+While our primary goal in Section \ref{data_generation} was to generate data for a benchmarking purpose, we can also use this process to generate training data automatically.
 Training LVLMs with such dataset could help mitigate reliance on language priors, but we leave this as future work.